jorgejch/dex-arbitrage/README.md

 ## Disclaimer

-This repo is not either an investment advice or a recommendation or solicitation to buy or sell any investment and should not be used in the evaluation of the merits of making any investment decision.
-It should not be relied upon for accounting, legal or tax advice or investment recommendations.
-The contents reflected herein are subject to change without being updated.
+This repo is not either investment advice or a recommendation or solicitation to buy or sell any investment.
+It should not be used to evaluate the merits of making any investment decision.
+It should not be relied upon for accounting, legal, tax advice, or investment recommendations.
+The contents reflected herein are subject to change unless updated.

 ## Contributing